40

 Enter the Southwest Companion Pass!

-Flying free is incredibly easy and my goal here at Go to Travel Gal is to show my readers the simplest ways to travel nearly free or save significantly.
+Flying free is incredibly easy and my goal here at Families Travel Free is to show my readers the simplest ways to travel nearly free or save significantly.

-My family of 4 at Grand Cayman’s famous “Stingray City” in 2018, a destination we flew to using the Southwest Companion Pass and Southwest points.
+My family of 4 at Grand Cayman’s famous “Stingray City,” a destination we flew to using the Southwest Companion Pass and Southwest points.

 One of the EASIEST WAYS to get started flying — and traveling free — is to earn this amazing pass, which from here forward I will refer to as the SWCP.